Code-Institute-Submissions/reaction-game/README.md

 ![To clone repo with HTTP](assets/images/clone_http.png)

-- Open the Command Prompt (on Windows) or Terminal(on Mac).
+- Open the Command Prompt (on Windows) or Terminal (on Mac).
-- In the terminal, navigate to the location in which you would like to store the repo by typing the following command:
+- In the terminal, navigate to the location in which you would like to store the repository by typing the following command:

 ```$ cd <name of directory>```